Density Encoding Enables Resource-Efficient Randomly Connected Neural Networks: Related work

-Since even the conventional RVFLs are considered as one of the simplest approaches for machine learning, it explains why the efforts on pushing their resource-efficiency to the extreme are limited.
+Recall that even the conventional RVFL networks are considered to be one of the simplest approaches for machine learning.
+This fact explains why the efforts on pushing the resource-efficiency of RVFL networks to the extreme are rather limited.
 The most relevant works in this direction are~\cite{RVFLFPGA, RVFLFPGAtrain}.
 Similar to the present study, both works use FPGA for hardware experiments.
 Moreover, both works rely on finite precision implementation for improving the resource-efficiency.
 The work~\cite{RVFLFPGAtrain}, however, heavily focuses on the process of obtaining the weights of the readout matrix, which is not the case here.
-The work~\cite{RVFLFPGA}, which focuses on the operating phase, is used here as the baseline for comparison with the proposed approach.
+The work~\cite{RVFLFPGA}, which focuses on the operational phase, is used here as the baseline for comparison with the proposed approach.
 However, none of the previous works in the area of RVFL, to the best of our knowledge, have been focusing on using the combination of the density-based encoding with the binding operation.
 As an important topic for future research, we see the theoretical characterization of the classification performance improvement obtained with the proposed approach.
 As indicated earlier, one hypothesis is that quantization and the density-based encoding provide extra regularization.
 In order to move in this direction, the relevant works are related to a phenomenon of network generalization improvement, e.g., via adding a noise~\cite{Bishop95} or discretizing quantitative features~\cite{Zaidi2017}.